Darlene Lim: In popular media

 Lim has completed dozens of radio interviews with the CBC throughout her PhD.
 From 2008 to 2009, Lim's work was part of POLAR-PALOOZA: Stories from a Changing Planet, a traveling exhibit sponsored by the NSF and NASA.
 She was the lead guest on the NASA Ames podcast in 2016.
 A profile of her Mars-simulation colony in Hawaiʻi (BASALT) appeared in the Chicago Tribune.
 Lim appeared on the SAGANet/SpaceTV Ask an Astrobiologist! streaming program in 2017.
 She appeared twice on the Science Friday radio hour in 2018, contributing a 25-minute segment about undersea volcanic exploration tuned in to by over a million listeners.
 Lim participated in the Frontiers for Life in Space panel at the MIT Media Lab.
 She was a judge in the HP "Home Mars" VR competition in 2018.
-In 2019, she will present the opening lecture of the newly renamed Solar System Exploration Research Virtual Institute (SSERVI).
+In 2019, she presented the opening lecture of the newly renamed Solar System Exploration Research Virtual Institute (SSERVI).
+She gave a 2025 public lecture on human-robotic exploration in the Silicon Valley Astronomy Lecture Series.